FIRE INSPECTOR II - 440011176 and 40011175

 MINIMUM EDUCATION AND EXPERIENCE REQUIREMENTS

-Associate’s Degree in Fire Science, Fire and Safety Engineering Technology or related field from an appropriately accredited college or university.
+Associate’s Degree in Fire Science, Fire and Safety Engineering Technology, or a closely related field from an appropriately accredited college or university; and four (4) years of progressively responsible fire service or related experience;

 CERTIFICATION, LICENSE AND SPECIAL REQUIREMENTS